RamenG0D/C3DR/README.md

 ## Overview

-This is a simple 3D renderer written in Rust.
-It's designed to be fast, efficient, and easy to use.
+This is a 3D renderer written in Rust.
+It's designed to be fast, efficient, and easy to use in other projects.

+it uses raylib for rendering but, it won't use the built in 3d support from raylib.

+Instead math will be performed on 3d points that make triangles to produce points in 2d space that look like their 3d counter parts on a screen.

+test will be used to produce a program demonstrating a feature of the current working system, but it should be plug and chug into another project, kinda like how the built in raylib camera system works.

 ### Prerequisites for buildig from source

-- Rust `1.73.0` (has been tested on 1.73.0 but might work on any version of Rust)
+- Rust `1.73.0` (has been tested on 1.73.0 but might work on other versions)

 ### Installation